I have to start this one with a very special Happy Birthday to my little girl Morgan. My younger daughter is one year old today.

 Also, don’t miss the “Fantasy Baseball Tonight” podcast four nights a week from Monday-Thursday.
-The Big Show on Wednesday is co-hosted by Todd Farino of fantasybaseballsearch.com, RC Rizza of junkyardjake.com and myself, Ryan Hallam at fightingchancefantasy.com.
+The Big Show on Wednesday is co-hosted by Todd Farino of fantasybaseballsearch.com, RC Rizza of junkyardjake.com and me, Ryan Hallam, at fightingchancefantasy.com.

-To hear the show go to www.blogtalkradio.com/the_true_guru.
+To hear the show, go to www.blogtalkradio.com/the_true_guru.
 You can also hear me weekly on the Tuesday Night show.
 Join me with Jeff Mans every Tuesday night at 10 p.m.
 EST for all the news, free agent pickups, minor leaguers, and injuries.
-A can’t-miss if you plan on winning your league.